 What strategies can educators share to address mental health in schools?

 Teaching positive coping skills to students can help reduce stress, anxiety, and suicidal ideation.
-It’s a great idea to teach positive coping skills year-round, but September is a special month to focus on mental wellness because September is National Suicide Prevention Month.
 One way to support students is to teach them how to manage their emotions and encourage them to utilize positive ways to manage stressful situations.

 Here are some helpful, free, and low-maintenance activities all educators can utilize in the classroom to promote a positive learning environment for all students and support their mental and physical well-being.